Students are at the forefront of our earth and environmental science research in both field and lab

 Students at INSTAAR are at the forefront of research projects and are an integral part of the institute.
 For students with interests in earth and environmental science, INSTAAR provides a unique opportunity for integrative training, research experience in the field and lab, and access to a wide variety of analytical and computational facilities beyond those of their home academic departments.

-Students at INSTAAR are just as likely to meet at a weekly tea or rock climbing session as in a laboratory.
-The friendly community that students form is part of the unique, interdisciplinary culture of INSTAAR
+Students at INSTAAR are just as likely to meet at a weekly tea or rock climbing session as in the lab.
+The friendly community that students form is part of the unique, interdisciplinary culture of INSTAAR.

 INSTAAR faculty involve graduate and undergraduate students in their research.
 Graduate students are often employed as research assistants on grant-funded projects and conduct their own degree research.